vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ## PageWriter

 The `initialize` method of `PageWriter` is smelly as well.
 We instantiate it with two objects and feed it another link the class itself has no business of knowing about.
 I have more to say about passing this link around for scraping, but first things first.
-What I like the least about the scenario here is that if we need additional data from either of these injected objects, we would need to modify the `initialize` method.
+What I like the least about this scenario here is that if we need additional data from either of these injected objects, we would need to modify the `initialize` method.

 #### class PageWriter